PepperSieve/vprexocompiler/README.md

 `mst`             | N | N | N | N | N

 # Handwritten Proofs
 You can also access handwritten viper proofs in `proofs/`.
-Please refer to https://www.pm.inf.ethz.ch/research/viper.html for more details on how to verify viper proofs.
+Please refer to the [Viper documentation](https://www.pm.inf.ethz.ch/research/viper.html) for more details on how to verify viper proofs.
 You can also find information on what backend to use and expected verification time in `proofs/00_sample_runtime_result.txt`.